monsoonmaelstrom/book2/book2.md

 Giorgi and I sit down to wait, but Alex moves around the room restlessly picking up items, inspecting them, and setting them back down.
 I’m not sure if it’s nerves or boredom, but I keep an eye on him as he rifles through the items on the bookshelves.
 Finally, he pockets something from the shelf, rearranges a few of the knickknacks, and brings a bronze statue over to the table in front of where Giorgi and I are sitting before perching on the arm of the sofa, with his arms folded across his chest.

 We wait for several minutes, and as we do I can feel Alex doing something.
 I’m just not sure what.
 I’m watching him in my peripheral vision, but he’s not paying any attention to us.
-Whatever he’s doing, his attention is focused entirely on it, and the air almost feels like it’s crackling with the power swirling around it, but it doesn’t seem like Giorgi has noticed at all.
+Whatever he’s doing, his attention is focused entirely on it, and the air almost feels like it’s crackling with the power swirling around in it, but it doesn’t seem like Giorgi has noticed at all.

 Finally, Alexandria comes into the room, followed closely by Reese.
 Alexandria looks as icy and distant as ever.
 Reese looks… fine?

-“Hi mom,” Alex says.
+“Hi, mom,” Alex greets.

 “Alexander, how nice to see you.
 I thought you might visit sooner.”

 “I’ve been busy.
 Davy tells me you can see the future.
 You *and* Hazel, as it turns out.”

 “Ah.
-So you all finally know now.”
+So you all finally know, now.”

 “We know,” Alex tells her.
 “I have to say, I was surprised.
-I think Hazel will handle it a lot better than you though.”
+I think Hazel will handle it a lot better than you, though.”

 “Perhaps.”

 “So is that what made you the way you are?”

-“It probably didn’t help,” she says shrugging.
+“It probably didn’t help,” she says, shrugging.

-“Reese, why are you here?
+“Reese, why are you here?”
 I ask.

-“Reese belongs to me,” Alexandria says before Reese has a chance to speak.
+“Reese belongs to me,” Alexandria asserts, before Reese has a chance to speak.

 “Meaning what?”
-I question, meeting her eyes.
+I question, meeting Alexandria’s eyes.

 Her eyes are so similar to Hazel’s, just a slightly brighter shade of blue, and yet it couldn’t be any more clear that the person looking out of them is completely different.